cid2rrrr/BAaV/readme.md

     python inference_demo.py --methods cross_modal --img_path input.jpg --wav_path input.wav

+You can evaluate using the command below:

+    python eval.py --methods cross_modal --test_data_path /your/dataset/path/

 ## Citation

 If this code is useful for your research, please consider citing: